 Bioseparations are facilitated by these magnetic colloids that are engineered to preferentially bind to target analytes.
 By functionalizing these colloids, a variety of biomarkers can be captured in a mircrofluidic system and differentially sorted for flow cytometry or on-chip analysis.
 Compared to traditional bench top methods, microfluidic analysis affords decreased risk of sample contamination and decreased reagent waste due to the miniaturization of the debulking platform.
 As a result, efforts have been made to design continuous flow systems that can screen small samples of blood with picomolar sensitivity.

-Kris received her B.S. in Mechanical Engineering from North Carolina Agricultural & Technical State University in 2015.
-A PhD student in Dr. Chuan-Hua Chen’s lab at Duke University, she is interested in antidew superhydrophobic structures and self-propelled jumping droplets.
-Her fundamental research has practical applications in phase-change heat transfer and biological self-cleaning materials.
+Kris received his B.S. in Mechanical Engineering from North Carolina Agricultural & Technical State University in 2015.
+A PhD student in Dr. Chuan-Hua Chen’s lab at Duke University, he is interested in antidew superhydrophobic structures and self-propelled jumping droplets.
+His fundamental research has practical applications in phase-change heat transfer and biological self-cleaning materials.

 Luis earned a B.S. in Chemistry from Caltech in 2013.
 His research interests center on polymeric materials.
 He is currently a Ph.D. student in the Zauscher Lab at Duke University.
 His research focuses on designing bioconjugate materials for surface coatings.